SlickTorpedo/ptb-checkout/README.md

-# There is a security vulnerability with this, please do not use it right now.
+# There is a security vulnerability with this, please do not use this software right now.

 **YOU WILL NEED A PAYPAL BUISNESS ACCOUNT FOR THIS**